viperleed/viperleed/doc/content/utilities/poscar_utils.rst

 All files must have the same unit cell dimensions (within a tolerance defined by the ``--eps`` option).

 The resultant POSCAR file will contain all atoms from all input files.
-This can be used to stich together superstructures and a bulk cell, for example.
+This can be used to stitch together superstructures and a bulk cell, for example.

 The utility raises an error if any two atoms are closer than ``--eps-collision``.
 This can also be used to check if atoms from different slabs (with the same unit cell dimensions) are in the same positions.